[Eva Burrows]

 Eva Burrows

-I am a postdoctoral researcher at the University of Bergen, Department of Informatics, working within the Bergen Language Design Laboratory, where I collaborate with Magne Haveraaen, Anya Helene Bagge, and Tero Hasu.
+Postdoctoral researcher at the University of Bergen, Department of Informatics, working within the Bergen Language Design Laboratory.

 RESEARCH INTERESTS